Data Protection and Privacy Statement

 b) For legitimate interests that are not overridden by the Data Subject’s other interests (Art.
 6(1f) GDPR)

 We also process personal data where needed to pursue our legitimate interests or those of a third party.
 These legitimate interests include, but are not limited to, our ambition and efforts to improve our products and services in our clients’ best interests and to better align our business processes with our clients’ interests.
 If, for example, we collect your contact details at one of our events (including trade shows), we will store them in order to contact you about similar events of ours in the future.
 We collect on the basis of our legitimate interests, any access to the server on which this service is located (so-called server log files).
 The access data include, among other referrer URL (the previously visited page), IP address and the requesting provider.
+IP addresses are stored anonymously.
+The last part of the IP address is replaced.
+The IP addresses stored anonymously can be used by us for statistical purposes.

 c) Based on the Data Subject’s consent (Art.
 6(1a) GDPR)